 In general, here are some guidelines from the American Heart Association that will help keep you heart healthy:

-Keep your total fat intake to 25 to 35 percent of the total amount of calories you consume
+Keep your total fat intake to 25% to 35% of the total amount of calories you consume.

-Saturated fat intake should be 7 percent or less of total calories
+Saturated fat intake should be 7% or less of total calories.

-Trans fats should also be limited to less than 1 percent of total calories
+Trans fats should also be limited to less than 1% of total calories.

-What do you do to try and keep yourself heart healthy?
-Share your tips for empowering yourself and controling what you can for a healthier lifestyle.
+What do you do to try and keep your heart healthy?
+Share your tips for empowering yourself and controlling what you can for a healthier lifestyle.